Colorado Labor Laws Guide

 Sick leave

-Under the Colorado Healthy Families and Workplaces Act (HFWA), employers need to provide accrued sick leave for their employees — one hour of leave per 30 hours worked, up to 48 hours per year.
+Under the Colorado Healthy Families and Workplaces Act (HFWA), employers must provide accrued sick leave for their employees — 1 hour of leave per 30 hours worked, up to 48 hours per year.

 The employee can use this leave in case of:

-The employer must pay the employee for this time off at a regular rate, and cannot in any way hold these absences against the employee.
+The employer must pay the employee for this time off at a regular rate and can’t hold these absences against the employee.

 Jury duty leave

-The employer is required to provide jury duty leave to the employee, and this cannot threaten their job in any way.
+The employer is required to provide jury duty leave to the employee, and this type of leave can’t threaten their job in any way.

-The time off should be paid at regular rates, but should not exceed 50 dollars per day, unless there is a different agreement between the employer and employee.
+The time off should be paid at regular rates, but not exceed $50 per day unless there’s a different agreement between the employer and employee.

 Voting time

-The employer needs to provide workers with 2 hours time off to vote, unless:
+The state law requires employers to provide workers with 2 hours of time off to vote, unless:

 Military leave

-Members of the National Guard or the military reserves are entitled to up to 15 days of leave, after which they can return to their job with no consequences.
+Members of the National Guard or the military reserves are entitled to up to 3 weeks of military leave for military training or active service with compensation, after which they can return to their job with no consequences.
+This applies to public employees, while private employees are entitled to 3 weeks of unpaid leave for military training.

 Emergency response leave

-Colorado allows “qualified volunteers” registered with the local authorities to request up to 15 days a year of leave to respond to an emergency.
+Colorado allows qualified volunteers registered with the local authorities to request up to 15 working days a year of leave to respond to an emergency.

 Domestic violence or sexual assault leave

-Victims of domestic violence or sexual assault can request up to three days of leave in a 12-month period to obtain a restraining order, or seek medical and legal counseling and treatments.
+Under Colorado law, victims of domestic violence or sexual assault can request up to 3 days of unpaid leave in a 12-month period to obtain a restraining order, or seek medical and legal counseling and treatments.

 This is a requirement for all employers with 50 or more employees.